pesho-ivanov/martinus.github.io/_posts/2018/2018-12-08-fast-random-bool.md

    * 2 different compilers: `clang++ -O2` and `g++ -O2`.
    * 3 different random number generators: `std::mt19973`, `std::mt19973_64`, and the fantastic `sfc64` (more on that later).
    * 2 uses: Single loop, and in a 4 x unrolled loop.
 Unrolling checks that against code bloat slowdowns.
 1. Perform each evaluation 7 times, with 1 trillion iterations.
-So in total I have 7 x 6 timing results for each algorithm.
+So in total I have 7 x (2*3*2) = 7 x 12 timing results for each algorithm.
-1. Choose the median of the 7 evaluations, then calculate the [geometric mean](https://en.wikipedia.org/wiki/Geometric_mean) of the remaining 6 results.
-The result should be a quite accurate representation of the performance of the random bool algorithm.
+1. Choose the median of the 7 evaluations, then calculate the [geometric mean](https://en.wikipedia.org/wiki/Geometric_mean) of the remaining 12 results.

-performs 7 evaluations of each algorithm with 3 different random number generators: .
-More on that later.
-For a final benchmarking result, I take the median of each of the 7 evaluations to get rid of outliers, so I am left with 3 results for each of the generators.
-I then calculate the geometric mean of 3 numbers to get the final result.
+The resulting geometric mean of each algorithm should be a quite representation of the performance of the random bool algorithm.

+All tests are done one my i7-8700 @ 3.20GHz.
+The [sourcecode is here](https://gist.github.com/martinus/c43d99ad0008e11fcdbf06982e25f464), and the [results are in this spreadsheet](https://docs.google.com/spreadsheets/d/1cMqhMLNVnbddW8WKDA7C2M-swWm-4sqq13fALzDUOqY/edit?usp=sharing).
+I make sure the compiler can't optimize

 # Results